 How to lock certain cells in Excel

-- At First, we will need to select the cells we want to lock.
+- First, we will need to select the cells we want to lock.

-- After selecting the cells press on the right click button of the mouse.
+- After selecting the cells, press the right-click button of the mouse.

 - Press on the Format cells option.

-- After the Format cells window open, press on the Protection option and click on the Locked option.
+- After the Format cells window opens, press on the Protection option, and click on the Locked option.

 - After clicking on the Review option on top, click on the Protect Sheet option.

 - A Protect Sheet window will come up.
 Tick on Select locked Cells and Select unlocked cells.
-Select the password on Password to unprotect sheet.
+Select the password on Password to unprotect the sheet.
 Another dialogue box of Confirm Password will come up.
 Reenter the password.
-Here the password we select was 1234.
+Here the password we selected was 1234.

 - After this whenever you want to edit the desired cells of the excel you will see a warning box indicating that you can not edit the cells as it is protected.